microsoft/chat-copilot/webapi/README.md

 6. For more information and other options, please refer to the [memorypipeline](../memorypipeline/README.md).

+## Adding Plugins to the WebApi

+You can also add plugins that will be managed by the webapi (as opposed to manged by the webapp).
+Soon, all plugins will be managed by the webapi.

+> By default, a third party plugin called [Klarna Shopping](https://www.klarna.com/international/press/klarna-brings-smoooth-shopping-to-chatgpt/) is already added.

+Please refer to [here](../plugins/README.md) for more details.

 ## Enabling Sequential Planner

 If you want to use SequentialPlanner (multi-step) instead ActionPlanner (single-step), we recommend using `gpt-4` or `gpt-3.5-turbo` as the planner model. **SequentialPlanner works best with `gpt-4`.** Using `gpt-3.5-turbo` will require using a relevancy filter.